Board of Directors

 Conservancy.

-Clark has been married to his wife, Katie, for 10 years and they have a four-year old son Thomas.
+Clark has been married to his wife, Katie, for over 10 years and they have a son named Thomas.
 They reside in Arkadelphia and are members of First Presbyterian Church, where Clark serves as a church elder.

 Darrin L. Williams